DimitarNestorov/open-with-xcode/README.md

 ## Usage

+Visit https://open-with-xcode.vercel.app, enter your repo URL in the input, and click "Generate link".

+### Manual usage

 Just append a URL encoded link to `https://open-with-xcode.vercel.app/?repo=`

 Or if your repo is hosted on GitHub replace `username` and `reponame` in the following link: